 You may also be surprised by how niche some other scholarships, bursaries and grants are.
 For example, you could get a grant for being vegetarian, a bursary for having the surname 'Graham' and a scholarship for being talented at e-sports.

 You may be in a position where your parents are happy and able to support you financially at uni.
 Getting zero-interest funding from the bank of mum and dad is far less risky than taking out a high-interest private loan.

 To see how much the government expects your parents to give you, check out our parental contributions calculator.

-You could also reach out to other members of your family and close friends to see if they could help you out financially – this might still be as a loan rather than a gift, but hopefully with no (or minimal) added interest.
+You could also reach out to other members of your family and close friends to see if they could help you out financially.
+This might still be as a loan rather than a gift.
+But, hopefully, it comes with no (or minimal) added interest.

 Sell unwanted belongings online

 If you're looking for quick ways to make money, see if there's anything you could sell.

 Along with the other suggestions on this list, selling your unwanted belongings can help you avoid taking out a private loan.